drehak/dotfiles/README.md

 # My personal dotfiles + a minimal installer with backups
 This is a collection of the configuration files I use.
-Included at the moment are configs for __bash__, __vim__ and __redshift__.
+Included at the moment are configs for __bash__, __vim__, __redshift__ and __polybar__.
 This repo includes a simple installer, as well as the option to include configs of your own.
 The installer is 100% written in pure POSIX-compliant sh.

 ## Instalation and usage
 To install all contained configs, simply run: